Dei V

 David Gerardo Rivera Juarbe (born December 26, 1995), known professionally as Dei V, is a Puerto Rican rapper, singer and songwriter.
-Dei V's recording debut was in 2021 with his EP Ying Yang.
+Dei V's recording debut was in 2021 with his EP Yin Yang.
 Two years later, he made his international breakthrough with "¿Quién es Dei V?".
 In that year he was nominated for the Premio Tu Música Urbano in the Top Artist — Trap category.
 Also that year, he collaborated with artists such as Luar la L, Anuel AA, Karol G, Cris MJ, and Ozuna, among others.

 In 2024, Dei V released his second EP entitled Los Marcianos Vol.1: Dei V Version with producers Chris Jedi and Gaby Music.
 In the middle of that year he released his debut studio album ¿Quién es Dei V?.